The viral and risky TikTok 'Milk Crate Challenge': Why people are falling off flimsy boxes

-Every so often, the internet opens a portal on a questionable new trend.
-This week, it's the Milk Crate Challenge.
-Though you might wonder what's challenging about a milk crate, you can find a burgeoning collection of videos on TikTok, Twitter and the like of people stacking milk crates, trying to climb them like a staircase, and falling, because believe it or not, piles of milk crates don't make for sound structures.
+Every now and then, the internet opens a portal on a weird new trend.
+Enter the Milk Crate Challenge.
+Online you can find a burgeoning collection of videos on TikTok, Instagram, Twitter and the like of people stacking milk crates, trying to climb them like a staircase, and falling, because believe it or not, piles of milk crates don't make for sound structures.

 On TikTok, videos with the hashtag #milkcratechallenge have racked up more than 10 million views, and #cratechallenge has more than 82 million views.
 Here's what's going on with the Milk Crate Challenge.